-CNBC's Melissa Lee and the Fast Money traders discuss the day's top trades and the stocks they'll be watching Wednesday.
+CNBC's Melissa Lee and the Fast Money traders discuss the day's top trades and the stocks they'll be watching tomorrow.

 The Fast Money traders share their final trades of the day.

 The Fast Money traders debate whether the Federal Reserve is risking another housing bubble by keeping interest rates at historical lows.
 Also, Fast Money trader Guy Adami revisits trades he made on Netflix and Whirlpool.

 CNBC's Jane Wells reports shares of Las Vegas Sands are sinking on a recent downgrade, but chicken wing prices are soaring.

 The Fast Money traders make a bull and bear case for shares of Facebook ahead of the company's earnings tomorrow.
 And, Yonah Lloyd, SodaStream president, discusses why his $4 million Super Bowl commercial was rejected by CBS.